conda/conda-docs/README.rst

     conda install -c asmeurer conda-docs-deps

+Furthermore you will need to have conda-build installed to generate the help pages for the conda-build commands.

+    conda install -n root conda-build

 Unfortunately the conda-docs-deps package is not available for Windows because we do not have a conda package for perl on Windows yet.